iifl-logo

 * The material reason of difference is because of the fact that few sales /purchase bills are entered in the books of accounts with a delay of few days as compared to receipts / dispatch of goods due to the late receipt of those bills in the accounts department for making necessary entries in the books of accounts.
 Also, there were certain advance receipts from the suppliers, which were identified during the course of audit procedure and henceforth the variance in value of debtors was seen.

 (b) Advances for Capital goods to Mahendra Dubey amounting to Rs.5 Lakhs has been made during the F.Y.
 2021-22.
-However, no capital goods were received till the date and further amount advanced had not been refunded.
+However, no capital goods were received till the date and further amount advanced had not been refunded till yet.

-(c) As Explained to us, the company had provided short term loans and advances to various other entities as reflected in the audit report, also necessary resolutions have been passed in the board meeting with respect to these loans.
-The loans advanced are not interest free and necessary interest has been charges on the same.
+(c) The company had advanced short-term loans and advances amounting to Rs.
+470 Lakhs to various other entities and having outstanding balances of 625.13 lakhs as at the balance sheet date as reflected in the audit report, also necessary resolutions have been passed in the board meeting with respect of these loans.
+Necessary interest has also been charged on the same.
+These loans were advanced out of the surplus funds available with the company to earn additional interest income on the same.

 4. Provisions of Section 185 and 186 of the Companies Act 2013 have been complied with in respect of loans, investments, guarantees and security.